SagaLGIT/tech-bootcamp-ws/README.md

 To easily follow this Workshop and README file, the README is structured according to a few conventions.

 - Code and file names are written like `CodeExample`.
-- Larger code parts are written as below, with the name of the viable file is included at the top after two `//`
+- Larger code parts are written as below:

 ```
-// File Name

 Newly added code together with some older code to understand where the new code should be put in
 ```